MaxU1301/Hatte-hatte-Fahrradkette/content/Apps That I Use.md

 * [QuickLook](https://apps.microsoft.com/detail/9nv4bs3l1h4s?hl=en-us&gl=US) brings the macOS "Quick Look" feature to Windows, allowing users to preview files quickly by pressing the spacebar.
 It supports a wide range of file types, integrates with third-party file managers, and offers touchscreen and HiDPI support.
 Easily extendable with plugins, QuickLook enhances your file browsing experience with seamless previews.
 It's an open-source tool that improves productivity by enabling fast, efficient file content access.

-* [MicaForEveryone](https://github.com/MicaForEveryone/MicaForEveryone) Allows win32 apps to use the Windows 11 Mica look.
+* [MicaForEveryone](https://github.com/MicaForEveryone/MicaForEveryone) allows Win32 apps to adopt the sleek Mica material look found in Windows 11.
+It enhances the visual consistency of your desktop environment by bringing the modern, translucent aesthetic to applications that don't natively support it.
+Easy to configure and open-source, MicaForEveryone is perfect for users looking to unify their system's appearance and enjoy a more cohesive user experience.

 #### Daily Use Tools
 * [AltSnap (Fork of AltDrag)](https://github.com/RamonUnch/AltSnap/releases) is a handy tool that lets you move and resize windows using the Alt key and mouse clicks, making window management much easier and more efficient.
 It's packed with useful features like transparent window dragging and customizable actions, making it a must-have for users looking to enhance their desktop experience.